 Plasma temperatures are much higher in coronal loops.
 The plasma temperature is over 100,000 °K, much hotter than the 7,000 °K plasma temperature in a prominence.
 At these high temperatures hydrogen atoms are all fully ionized, which means that each atom has lost its electron leaving behind only the atom's single proton nucleus.
 A nucleus can not emit light.
 Light is only emitted by the electrons of an atom as they jump between valance states.
 Consequently, unlike prominences, the light emitted by coronal loops does not come from its hydrogen atoms.
 Instead, the radiated light is the result of thermal emissions from its extremely hot plasma.
-The very hot plasma causes coronal loops to emit copious amounts of extreme ultraviolet and x-ray light.
+The very hot plasma causes coronal loops to emit copious amounts of extreme ultraviolet and x-ray radiation.
 Some heavier ions in the plasma, such as ionized iron, still have a remaining complement of electrons that can emit light at discrete wavelengths.
 These emission lines are often used to determine the exact temperature and density of coronal loop plasma.

 Coronal loops do not remain static in time.
-Driven by motion in the underlying photosphere and convection zone, coronal loops grow in size, twist and turn, shrink, rise again, and then eventually disappear, often as adjacent loops form.
+Driven by motion in the underlying photosphere and convection zone, coronal loops grow in size, twist and turn, and often catastrophically collapse as their magnetic field lines become tangled and twisted.